 Upon impact, the Corolla screeched to a halt, idling for several dramatic seconds before reversing direction.
 With another screech of its tires, it came roaring back.
 But I was already sprinting down the sidewalk.

 Now I understood I was not the only one that had ever had a less than desirable evening.
-But the bizarre plot-point in this current farcical delusion, this freakish after hours miscarriage, this how do I extract myself from this fuckety-fucking nightmare of an evening, had become intolerable.
+But the bizarre plot-point in this farcical delusion, this freakish after hours miscarriage, this how do I extract myself from this fuckety-fucking nightmare, had become intolerable.
 You can only hit your funny bone so many times before it’s not funny anymore.
 Enough already!
-Before the night was over I almost expected an enraged Catherine O’Hara to run me down in a Mister Softie ice cream truck, or watch Jeff Goldblum relentlessly pursued by four psychopathic Iranians.
-Nothing would surprise me
+Before the night was over, I almost expected an enraged Catherine O’Hara to run me down in a Mister Softee ice cream truck, or watch Jeff Goldblum relentlessly pursued by four psychopathic Iranians.
+Nothing would surprise me.

-Still sprinting, still seething, I had made it halfway down the street to a side road that jutted up a steep incline, when the Corolla, with an increase in speed, swerved to the right, jumped the curb, and smashed into a garbage can, the contents tumbling out ahead of me.
+Meanwhile, still sprinting, still seething, I had made it halfway down the street to a side road that jutted up a steep incline, when the Corolla, with an increase in speed, swerved to the right, jumped the curb, and smashed into a garbage can, the contents tumbling out into my path.

 I leaped over the debris undeterred and veered up the hill, which I knew would end in a cul-de-sac.
 But that was my strategy.
 Instead of continuing the ascent, I ducked into the first yard I encountered and ran to the gate of the fence, where I lifted the latch and hurried into the temporary shelter.

 The backyard was pitch black, and the house itself — a single-storied ranch style with stuccoed walls and boarded windows — was abandoned, perhaps a foreclosure.
 I listened to the engine of the red Corolla as it continued up the street, eventually sputtering to a stop somewhere.